Parisson/TimeSide/README.rst

 The TimeSide engine is intended to work on all Unix / Linux platforms.
 MacOS X and Windows versions will soon be explorated.

-TimeSide needs some other python modules to run.
-The following methods explain how to install all dependencies on various Linux based systems.
+TimeSide needs some other python modules and other compiled librairies like GStreamer, Aubio and Yaafe to run.
+So, before installing the module, you'll need to install dependencies before.

-On Debian, Ubuntu, etc:
+For Debian based distributions, we provide a safe repository to install all in one line:

 .. code-block:: bash